- Behavioral Health Therapists

 (Jessica Stefanski, LMSW)

 Jessica is a Licensed Clinical Social Worker and earned her Master’s Degree in Social Work from Grand Valley State University and her Bachelor’s Degree in Social Work from Central Michigan University.
-She has eight years of experience working in the field in a variety of settings.
+She has ten years of experience working in the field in a variety of settings.
 Her primary focus is in clinical social work providing mental health therapy to adults, children and adolescents who are presenting with a wide range of life stressors or adjustment concerns to individuals who are managing more long term or chronic mental health symptoms.

 Jessica has a strong focus on client advocacy and empowerment.
 She is trained in providing Trauma-Focused Cognitive Behavioral Therapy to children and their families who have been impacted by trauma.
 She has also received further training in evidenced-based treatment including Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, Motivational Interviewing, Mindfulness and Play Therapy.
 Jessica is also a member of the National Association of Social Workers.